-Contractors must inform ASU of any hazardous chemicals used in the performance of their work at ASU and have Material Safety Data Sheets (MSDSs) (see Related Web Links on the Environmental Health & Safety Web site) available onsite for each chemical used.
+Contractors must inform ASU of any hazardous chemicals used in the performance of their work at ASU and have Safety Data Sheets (SDSs) available onsite for each chemical used (see related web links on the Environmental Health & Safety website.)

 Employees who use chemicals during the performance of their duties must use safe work practices, use appropriate personal protective equipment, attend hazard communication training, and comply with all provisions of the hazard communication program.

 The core of the university’s hazard communication program is the Hazard Communication Plan, which contains the following elements:

 This plan must be readily available to employees, employee representatives, and regulatory agencies.